 See Related: Best Day Trips from Rome, Italy

 5. The Colosseum

-Address: Piazza del Colosseo, 1, 00184 Roma RM, Italy
+Address: Piazza del Colosseo, 1, 00184 Rome, Italy

 6. St. Peter’s Basilica

 The basilica is situated in St. Peter’s Square in Vatican City and was built between 1506 and 1626.
 This Renaissance-style church was built on the site of St. Peter’s tomb, which lies beneath the altar.

 St. Peter’s Basilica is home to many famous works of art, including Michelangelo’s Pieta.
-The interior of the basilica is decorated with beautiful frescoes, mosaics, and sculptures.
+The basilica’s interior is decorated with beautiful frescoes, mosaics, and sculptures.